 2. Clear Vents & Radiators Regularly

-Keeping your vents and radiators clear and clean will ensure the warm air circulates as efficiently as possible.
-To keep your vents and radiators clear, you’ll need to regularly dust them, bleed the radiators, and ensure you have no large pieces of furniture blocking them so the rooms can be heated efficiently.
+Keeping your vents and radiators clear and clean of dust and debris will ensure the warm air circulates as efficiently as possible.
+To keep your vents and radiators clear, you’ll need to regularly dust them, and bleed the radiators.

 3. Prevent Window and Door Draughts